sassoftware/devsascom-rest-api-samples/Compute/compute.md

 ```
    GET /compute/sessions/{sessionId}/log
 ```
 You can add query parameters to a request.
-The most useful is the timeout parameter that enables long polling for an endpoint.
-The timeout value tells the Compute server the longest amount of time (in seconds) to wait for information to return.
-If no timeout value is specified, a default value of 60 seconds is used.
+The most useful is the time-out parameter that enables long polling for an endpoint.
+The time-out value tells the Compute server the maximum time (in seconds) to wait for at least one line of output to be generated that meets the criteria specified by the other query parameters, as shown in the following example:

 ```
    GET /compute/sessions/{sessionId}/log?timeout=30
 ```
-The response to this request is a collection of application/vnd.sas.compute.logline entries that describe the lines of the log.
+By default, the response to this request is a collection of application/vnd.sas.compute.logline entries that describe the lines of the session log.
+However, if the Accept header on the request specifies text/plain, the entire session log is returned as ordinary text encoded in UTF-8 with CRLF as the line delimiters.
+No query parameters are honored when requesting the output as plain text.

 ##### <a name='GetJobLog'>Get the Log from a Job</a>